More than $240,000 pledged over the next fours year for the Higher Edge Promise Scholarship!

 The 3rd Annual Summer Conservatory Program enables student performers and technicians to learn what it’s like to work in a professional theatre through daytime or evening classes that teach specialized skills.
 High school students can earn college credit, and the course culminates with 10 performances in the Grossmont College’s Stagehouse Theatre.
 The Grossmont College Theatre Department’s Summer Conservatory Program is funded by the generous supporters of the Grossmont College Theatre Department and Foundation for Grossmont & Cuyamaca Colleges.
 Learn more and donate to a program.

-Scholarships totaling more than $81,000 were awarded September 10 to 135 Grossmont and Cuyamaca College students at the fall scholarship banquet held by the Foundation for Grossmont & Cuyamaca Colleges.
+Scholarships totaling more than $130,000 were awarded in the spring and fall of 2017 to 232 Grossmont and Cuyamaca College students at ceremonies held by the Foundation for Grossmont & Cuyamaca Colleges.
 Every student has a compelling story about the impact that community college has had on their life.

-GradFest 2016 More than 400 graduates of Grossmont and Cuyamaca colleges and their guests celebrated on June 25, 2016 at GradFest, an event put on by the Foundation for Grossmont & Cuyamaca Colleges.
-The grads and their guest enjoyed a cruise and lunch aboard the Hornblower Admiral yacht downtown San Diego.
+GradFest 2017 More than 500 graduates of Grossmont and Cuyamaca colleges and their guests celebrated on Saturday, June 24, 2017 at GradFest, an event put on by the Foundation for Grossmont & Cuyamaca Colleges.
+The grads and their guests enjoyed a cruise and lunch aboard a Hornblower super-yacht on the bay in downtown San Diego.

-Grads went on a treasure hunt that included writing a thank you note to a Grossmont or Cuyamaca staff member, networking with their own personalized business cards and posing for pictures with cut-out frames with their friends.
-They also shared their future career and education plans with a videographer aboard the yacht!
+Grads played Bingo that included writing a thank you note to a Grossmont or Cuyamaca staff member, writing their favorite college memory and posting to a memory board, and posing for pictures with their friends.
+They also shared their future career and education plans with the Chancellor and two college presidents aboard the yacht!

 Chancellor Cindy Miles, Vice Chancellor John Valencia, Grossmont College President Nabil Abu-Ghazaleh, and Cuyamaca College President Julianna Barnes welcomed the grads to the Alumni Association, and urged them to maintain their ties to the colleges.